M-87 Orkan: History

 Iraq chose the first option as did Yugoslavia.

 At the start of development, two prototypes were built: one for Yugoslavia and one for Iraq.
 In accordance with requests from purchasers, rockets were developed with cluster warheads.

 According to the chief operating officer of the Artillery department of Military Technical Institute professor Obrad Vučurović, Orkan was never a copy of any previous designs.
 The Yugoslav doctrine when developing the system was based on the premise that countries who copy designs are at least five years behind those who have the weapons developed.

+The production of Orkan M-87 ceased in the early 1990s due to the breakup of Yugoslavia.

 Characteristics

-One battery of M-87 Orkans consist of:
+One battery of M-87 Orkans consists of: